Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 3/notes.md

-# Notes for Mod 2: Web and Cloud Development
+# Notes for Mod 3: Basics of Programming

 ## ✅ Topics Covered
 - [x] Interpreted and Compiled Languages